GitHub Team permissions vs direct repository access

 - Who this is for: GitHub org admins, engineering managers, and teams trying to reduce permission drift.

-- What this helps you fix: when to use team access, when direct grants are acceptable, and how to keep exceptions under control.
+- What this helps you fix: when to use GitHub Team permissions, when direct grants are acceptable, and how to keep exceptions under control.

-1. Team access is usually the operating model
+1. GitHub Team permissions are usually the operating model

-Team-based access works better for most long-term repository access because it connects permissions to ownership, onboarding, offboarding, and review.
+Team-based access works better for most long-term repository access because GitHub Team permissions connect access to ownership, onboarding, offboarding, and review.

 - When people move teams, access can change with membership rather than repo-by-repo edits.